-Use of door-to-door surveys is an acceptable method for documenting beneficiary income levels.
+Use of surveys is an acceptable method for documenting beneficiary income levels.
 Refer to the agency website at www.TexasAgriculture.gov for a copy of the most recent Survey Methodology Manual and required survey forms.
-Surveys of 200 or more households must use random sampling techniques and all surveys must result in at least an 80% response rate.
-Surveys of less than 200 households may not use random sampling.
-When the beneficiaries of an activity are fewer than 60% of the residents of a Census Geographic Area, or the income profile of a community has changed substantially since the last Census, surveys are often a useful alternative (see example 3 in Appendix I: Using Census Data and Surveys).
-Adhere to these requirements to avoid disqualification.
+Surveys of 200 or more households may use random sampling techniques and all surveys must result in at least an 80% response rate.
+When the income profile of a community has changed substantially since the last Census, surveys are often a useful alternative.
+Surveys may also be used to document the beneficiaries of a project not included in the census data used to document part of the service area.